ivano9/it-challenge-java/IT-Challenge-Java _Tecso/PASO-3/README.md

  2- Run the `init-app-db.sql` script for create schemas.

+ 3- Configure the `.env` file with the `URL` of your database.

- 3- Run command `npm install` on the app's root for install modules.
+ 4- Run command `npm install` on the app's root for install modules.

- 4- Run the app with `npm run dev`.
+ 5- Run the app with `npm run dev`.

- 5- The app run in localhost:3000.
+ 6- The app run in `localhost:3000`.